hrichharms/ffmpeg_filters_mse/README.md

 ## Usage

 1. Run `convert.sh` if audio files are not in .wav format
-2. Run `apply_filters.py` to apply create filtered audio files
+2. Run `apply_filters.py` to create filtered audio files
 3. Run `mse.py` to calculate the mean square error for each filter
 4. Run `visualize.py` to visualize the results as bar graphs